ploomber/contributing/documentation/README.md

 - When notebooks require optional dependencies, we should document them at the top of the file so that users can install the appropriate libraries (e.g., a top cell with: `%pip install somepackage`)
 - The notebook should be organized into short sections so that users can navigate to any specific one.
 The titles should be short but descriptive enough
 - Since we'll run the notebooks as part of the documentation compilation process, all of them should run fast (ideally, below 10 seconds)
+- If notebooks require external files we should include both a link to the file and a command to download it (e.g., `curl -O https://ploomber.io/some-file.txt`)

 ### New features and breaking API changes